4:18

 When I organized photos for the first quarter the year I was so excited to see a clear progression of the sun moving higher in the sky.
 Being outside every day at 4:18pm was an anchor point from which I could observe small gradations of change.
 The sun was barely peaking through the trees at winter solstice then little by little made its way higher towards the peak of summer.

 I thought often about the words we use — sunrise and sunset — to describe what we see from Earth.
 To us, the sun appears to rise even though we are the ones orbiting a star.
-I’m not suggesting we change this language, rather that it points to our human habit of perceiving everything from our individual corners of the universe.
-We have endless opportunities to broaden our field of view.
+I’m not suggesting we change this language, rather that it points to our very human habit of perceiving things from our individual corners of the universe and that we have endless opportunities to broaden our field of view.

 4:18pm West, June 2022 - December 2022, Hartford, CT